IRS Press Releases in Google: Limits and Options | The Discoverability Company

 How long does it realistically take to push an IRS press release off the first page of Google?

-Most clients see meaningful movement between 6 and 12 months, though names with less existing web presence often move faster because there's less competition for those first-page slots.
 The timeline depends on how many authoritative assets you build, how consistently new content is published, and how competitive your name is in search.
-We've seen first-page displacement happen in as few as 4 months for individuals with uncommon names who committed to a full content strategy from the start.
+Names with less existing web presence often move faster because there is less competition for those first-page slots.
 Waiting to act extends the timeline, because Google's ranking patterns tend to calcify around whatever content has been sitting there longest.

 How long does it realistically take to push an IRS Criminal Investigation press release off Google's first page?

-Most clients see meaningful movement within 6 to 12 months, though timelines depend on how competitive your name is, how many authoritative assets already exist, and how aggressively new content is published.
-In a 2023 internal review of cases we've worked, names with fewer than three existing first-page results saw the IRS press release displaced from position one within 9 months on average once a personal website, updated LinkedIn, and two earned media placements were in place.
-Names that appear in multiple news articles covering the same case typically take longer because there are more adverse results to displace, not just one.
+Timelines depend on how competitive your name is, how many authoritative assets already exist, and how aggressively new content is published.
+Names with fewer existing first-page results often see the IRS press release displaced faster once a personal website, updated LinkedIn, and earned media placements are in place.
+Names that appear in multiple news articles covering the same case typically take longer because there are more adverse results to displace.

 Ready to take control of your online presence?